drgerg/Pi-based-weather-station/README.md

 # The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station

+Sept.
+14, 2020 NOTE: The YuHan power supply died during a lightening storm.
+I replaced it with the guts from an inexpensive UPS, but replaced its dead battery with a fresh 2.4AH battery (which was twice the size of the original.)
+If you're interested in this build, keep this in mind.
+I'll get those details updated here as soon as I can.

 Project Initialized October 2019.
 Project opened to public on Github February 2020.
 As built: c.$470.00.
 ![RRRRPWS on the pole.](./Pics/RRRRPWS-on-the-pole.jpg)  ![Output as seen in browser.](./Pics/Output-to-browser.jpg)